 “People are shifting from personal farming to professional farming.” — Teger Gadi, chair, dairy co-op union

-Through a program funded by the Cooperative Development Program (CDP) and managed by Land O’Lakes International Development, the six co-ops came together to create a dairy cooperative union called Uprocenya.
+Through a program funded by the Cooperative Development Program (CDP) and managed by Land O’ Lakes Venture 37 (formerly Land O’Lakes International Development), the six co-ops came together to create a dairy cooperative union called Uprocenya.
 This partnership has led to improved quality control, market access, leadership and financial management, and better dairy-cow genetics.

 Each improvement along the value chain has generated more success for Uprocenya and more income for its dairy farmer members.
 In turn, that success has brought about an economic turn toward self-reliance for many families in the region.
 Teger, who now chairs Uprocenya, puts it best: “People are shifting from personal farming to professional farming.”